Copycat Chipotle Chicken Recipe (Have it At Home)

 Instructions

-- Pour the marinade over the chicken breasts and stir to fully coat each chicken breast with the marinade.
+• MARINATE CHICKEN: Place 24 ounces boneless, skinless chicken breasts in a large zip-top bag or shallow dish.
+Pour the marinade over the chicken and turn to coat each breast completely.
+The paste will be thick and deeply red.
 Cover and refrigerate for at least 1 hour, or up to 3 hours.

 Donna’s Notes